iterative/dvc.org/content/docs/command-reference/status.md

   instead of a human-readable table.

 - `--all-commits` - same as `-a` or `-T` above, but applies to _all_ Git commits as well as the workspace.
-Useful for comparing cache content for the entire existing commit history of the project.
+This compares the cache content for the entire commit history of the project.

 - `-d`, `--with-deps` - determines files to check by tracking dependencies to the `targets`.
 If none are provided, this option is ignored.
 By traversing all